VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Introduction

+\item We systematically profile and analyze the deployment bottlenecks of VGGT on edge devices.
+We are the first to discover that saturated activation channels and diverse 3D task semantics are the key obstacles to effective quantization, while multi-precision requirements and long input sequences pose critical challenges for hardware design.

+\item Guided by these findings, we propose VersaQ-3D, the first calibration-free, input-agnostic post-training quantization framework for VGGT.
+It employs integer-friendly transform coding to mitigate activation saturation and preserve structural weight features, enabling effective quantization down to 4 bits where existing PTQ methods struggle to maintain accuracy.

+\item On the architecture side, we design a reconfigurable accelerator featuring a hierarchical multi-precision compute unit (BF16/INT8/INT4) that executes linear, non-linear, and transform coding operators within a shared systolic datapath.
+A two-stage recomputation-based tiling scheme further alleviates the long-sequence memory bottleneck.

-\item Experiments on Co3Dv2~\cite{reizenstein2021common} and 7‑Scenes~\cite{jensen2014large} show that VersaQ‑3D preserves 98-99\% of full‑precision accuracy at W4A8 and achieves acceptable accuracy at W4A4 that outperforms prior methods by 1.61$\times$-2.39$\times$ across diverse scenes.
-The proposed accelerator delivers 5.2$\times$-10.8$\times$ speedup over edge GPUs, featuring a compact and power‑efficient design that enables instant and efficient feed‑forward 3D reconstruction. \end{itemize}
+\item Experiments across diverse datasets (Co3Dv2~\cite{reizenstein2021common}, RealEstate10K~\cite{zhou2018stereo}, 7-Scenes~\cite{shotton2013scene}, and DTU~\cite{jensen2014large}) show that VersaQ-3D incurs negligible accuracy loss compared to full precision at W4A8 and consistently achieves state-of-the-art accuracy at W4A4 over prior quantization methods.
+The co-designed accelerator delivers 5.4$\times$-22.0$\times$ speedup over edge GPUs and 2.2$\times$-3.0$\times$ speedup over prior quantization-based accelerators (ANT~\cite{guo2022ant}, Olive~\cite{guo2023olive}) under iso-PE-area comparison.
+For energy efficiency, the accelerator achieves 63.1$\times$-202.0$\times$ gains over edge GPUs (Jetson Xavier NX and Orin NX) and 2.5$\times$-3.5$\times$ gains over prior quantization-based accelerators, enabling instant and energy-efficient 3D reconstruction on edge devices.